Four accessible activities in Islington parks

 In Caledonian Park, staff host a variety of events including health and history walks.
 These are a great opportunity to learn about 400 years of local history, while exploring nature at a gentle pace.
 The regular tour around the park takes one hour and is – like almost all walks at Caledonian Park – fully wheelchair accessible.
 Check out the upcoming walks at Caledonian Park on Eventbrite.

-Dementia and family-friendly walks at Gillespie Park
+Dementia and family-friendly walks in Gillespie Park

 Staff at Gillespie Park run a monthly dementia and family-friendly walk.
 This slow walk around the park allows you to explore Islington’s largest nature reserve, its plants and history.
 The walk takes between 45 minutes to an hour, but can be adapted to participants’ needs.
 Be sure to stick around afterwards for free tea and coffee at the Ecology Centre.